Mounir Eddib presents Taliswoman

 28.09.2025-14.12.2025

 In Taliswoman, artist Mounir Eddib invites us to descend into a layered landscape of memory and myth.
-The exhibition reimagines the coal mines of Genk not as a closed industrial chapter, but as haunted sites filled with stories from the past that have yet to be told.
+The exhibition reimagines the coal mines of Genk not as a closed Industrial chapter, but as haunted sites filled with stories from the past that have yet to be told.

 As the grandson of a miner who arrived in Belgium in the 1970s as a so-called “guest worker,” and born to Moroccan parents from the Western Saharan borderlands, Eddib’s art is deeply connected to histories of migration and labor that continue to shape the region.
 While official accounts of the mines have often foregrounded economic development, Eddib looks elsewhere—to the unseen, the mystical, the intimate.

+Inspired by his mother, Eddib sheds light on the underrecognized role of women in Genk’s mining legacy.
 Taliswoman highlights the strength and significance of feminized spaces and practices, such as protective folk rituals carried out at home by women from ethnic and Muslim minorities.
 However, Eddib resists the production of mere depictions or biographical documents.
 Much like the fragmentation experienced through migration, we navigate Eddib’s works by looking at absence as much as presence—by what is lost, and what remains.

 In collaboration with Kunstplaats Vonk